 The decentralized nature of cryptocurrencies allows investors to “be their own bank”, but it also means it’s necessary to secure your own capital.
 A cryptocurrency wallet only consists of two elements — a public address and a private key.
 If your private key becomes compromised then it’s highly likely that you’ll lose access to the entirety of your cryptocurrency assets.

-In this Trezor review, we’ll take a close look at the Trezor hardware wallet, which is widely regarded as the most secure method of storing cryptocurrencies.
-We’ll also explore the importance of strong security practices when investing in cryptocurrency and provide a detailed guide on how to set up a Trezor hardware wallet.
+In this review, we’ll take a close look at the Trezor, which is widely regarded as the most secure method of storing cryptocurrencies.
+We’ll also explore the importance of strong security practices when investing in cryptocurrency and provide a detailed guide on how to set up your Trezor device.

 - 1 The Importance of Wallet Security